Jochyoua/SafeChatX/README.md

 This specifies if your check, when failed, should provide a warning message to the user.
 The warning message is defined through another method in the check interface.

+#### (boolean) Check#getLoggingEnabled

+This specifices if your check will log data to /plugins/SafeChat/checkLogs.log

 #### (List<String>) Check#getWarningMessages()